hppr-dev/vuex-bind-plugin/README.md

 Endpoint bindings require two pieces of state: the output and the parameters.

-The output is automatically created.
+The output and parameters are automatically created.
-Parameters can be created in the module state, or automatically with `create_params : true`.

-Note that when parameters are manually created in module state, they will also need update mutations created matching the current [naming scheme](#naming).

 For example using the default naming:
 ```